GUIDE Japan in August

-Some of the biggest and best festivals include Tokushima's Awa Odori and Aomori's week-long Nebuta Matsuri .
+Some of the biggest and best festivals include Tokushima's Awa Odori and Aomori's approximately week-long Nebuta Matsuri .
 Both feature dancing and night illumination in the form of bright floats, fireworks and lanterns—common motifs in August celebrations.

 For a definitive summer festival experience, consider touring the Tohoku region in early August.
 This is when the Sandai Matsuri (three major festivals) of Tohoku take place over multiple days.
-The iconic festival floats of the Nebuta Matsuri (8/2-7) make this event the best known of the three.
+The iconic festival floats of the Nebuta Matsuri (8/2-7) make this event quite famous of the three.
 Every night for five days, the human-powered platforms are lit up like giant paper lanterns and paraded through the streets before huge crowds.

-Around the same time, you can also attend the Tanabata Matsuri (8/6-8) in Sendai , in which long colorful streamers are attached to poles and carried in procession through shopping arcades.
-In Akita , the Kanto Matsuri (8/3-6) features street performances involving pole-mounted lantern towers that give the festival its name.
+Around the same time, you can also attend the Tanabata Matsuri (8/6-8) in Sendai , in which long colorful streamers are attached to poles and decorate the city's shopping arcades.
+In Akita , the Kanto Matsuri (8/3-6) features street parades where participants carry pole-mounted lantern towers that give the festival its name.

-On a more serious note, further south in Hiroshima , the anniversary of the atomic bombing on August 6, 1945 is marked with a beautiful and moving ceremony in which glowing lanterns are set adrift on the river running through the Peace Memorial Park and Atomic Bomb Dome .
+On a more serious note, further west in Hiroshima , the day of the atomic bombing on August 6, 1945 is marked with a beautiful and moving ceremony in which glowing lanterns are set adrift on the river running through the Peace Memorial Park and Atomic Bomb Dome .

 Marking the end of Obon on August 16, the Kyoto Gozan Okuribi is held adorning the Kyoto hillsides with giant, flaming Chinese characters.
 Appropriately, the most famous of these is the character meaning "large" on Daimonjiyama in the Higashiyama district.

-Heading for cooler climes at higher altitudes is a no-brainer in August and this logic isn’t lost on the Japanese.
-The national parks of Hokkaido (and nationwide), the Japan Alps in central Honshu and destinations like Mt.
+In August, people head to higher altitudes to enjoy the cooler climate.
+The national parks of Hokkaido (and other areas), the Japan Alps in central Honshu and destinations like Mt.
 Daisen in Tottori Prefecture , and the Iya Valley and surrounding mountains in Shikoku, are popular destinations worth considering.

 Okinawa is the Japanese beach holiday destination par excellence, but equally impressive and slightly less well known are the beach resorts and islands of Kyushu .
-Miyazaki has some prime surf spots and the trendy Aoshima Beach Park—a leisure complex and event space.
+Miyazaki has some surf spots and the trendy Aoshima Beach Park—a leisure complex and event space.